multimediaeval/multimediaeval.github.io/_editions/2021/tasks/memorability.md

 * Bogdan Ionescu, University Politehnica of Bucharest, Romania
 * Alan Smeaton, Dublin City University, Ireland
 * Claire-Hélène Demarty, InterDigital, R&I, France
+* Camilo Fosco, Massachusetts Institute of Technology Cambridge, Massachusetts, USA

 #### Task Schedule
-* 19-26 July: Data release <!-- # Replace XX with your date.
+* 21 August: Data release <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
 * 5 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
 * 15 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 22 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->